SamResop/CSC-260-Final-Project-Sam-Resop/README.md

     - Players can jump through each other and cause hit detection
     - Players can sometimes jump into each other and break the controls
     - Hit detection lasts for too long on attacks
+    - When players crouch, they float above the ground
+    - Move speed and jump height are too slow